 The Age of Bronze, medium-sized model, first reduction (L'Age d'airain, première réduction)

-The half-life-size version seen here was probably first produced in 1903–4 in response to popular demand for an edition at a reduced size of Rodin’s first major work.
+The half-life-size version seen here was probably first produced in 1903–4 in response to popular demand for a smaller-format edition.

 1876 (reduction probably 1903-04); cast 1967